Arts Education and Access Income Tax Administrative Rules

 C. “Taxfiler” means a resident of the City who is or could be subject to the Tax or the taxfiler’s authorized representative.

-D. “Taxfiler’s authorized representative” means a person to whom the taxfiler has provided written authorization to conduct business with the Bureau on the taxfiler’s behalf, as well as persons who are authorized by law to represent the taxfiler, such as a personal representative, guardian or attorney.
+D. “Taxfiler’s authorized representative” means a person to whom the taxfiler has provided written authorization to conduct business with the Division on the taxfiler’s behalf, as well as persons who are authorized by law to represent the taxfiler, such as a personal representative, guardian or attorney.

 E. “Tax Year” means the calendar year.